Reference suite — reading guide

 3. Wire format is one-shot.
 No per-frame version bit.
 Future incompatible changes are versioned at the discovery layer (different mDNS service name, port).
 Get it right once.

 5. Trailer-positioned CRC and TS.
 Header + payload + optional trailer.
-Trailer is append-only at egress, strip-only at ingress.
-Payload bytes invariant from publication to all subscribers.
+The trailer is append-only at egress, strip-only at ingress.
+Payload bytes are invariant from publication to all subscribers.

 6. No generic LIST type code (0x05 is a reserved code with no assigned meaning in v1).
 Every structured TLV declares its purpose via type code.
 User-defined records use user-range types 0x80–0xFF with opt.PL=1.